Karmabunny/sprout3/UPGRADE.md

 ```

+### Dependency injection

+Sprout 3.2 provides abstract interfaces for integrating external services via the `sproutcms/interfaces` package.

+This enables one to extend the base application without modifying core subsystems.
+In particular:

+- RemoteAuth
+- UserAuth
+- Trace

+TODO This is incomplete.

+### External modules

+Modules are expected to reside in the `src/modules/` folder of the application.

+External modules, those being provided by a Composer dependency are theoretically possible but not yet supported.
+In order to discover and register these modules a new `Module` class of sort form would need to exist in order to leverage path discovery of the Composer autoload.

 ### Security

 The updated layout of a Sprout 3.2 application permits one to more rapidly and easily update any given site.
 To receive updates for core features or any dependencies, simply run: `composer update`.